software-students-spring2025/3-python-package-package_proj/README.md

 ```

 ## Command Line Usage
-quotes can also be used directly from the commmand line:
+quotes can also be used directly from the command line:

 ```bash
 # Install the package